LBRYFoundation/website-tech/docs/tutorials/setup-blockchain-lbcd.md

 ---
-title: Setup LBRY blockchain with LBCD
 description: Learn how to setup the LBRY blockchain with LBCD.
 ---

+# Setup LBRY blockchain with LBCD

 ## Running